apleshkov/viewmill/README.md

 ### Removing & Unmounting

-If at some point an inserted view should be removed, the `insert` method returns the necessary functionality:
+If at some point an inserted view should be removed, the `insertTo` method returns the necessary functionality:
 ```ts
 const {
     // Every insertion is associated with a specific `AbortController`,